KDAB/KDAlgorithms/README.md

 <a name="valueIn">value_in</a>
 --------------------------------

-This is similar to *contains* but with the argument switched around.
+This is similar to *contains* but with the arguments switched around.
 This makes it possible to write code that feels a lot like *value in range* from languages like Python:

 ```